StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 To upgrade your OpenTelemetry Lambda Layer to the latest version, including your Lambda function using the Lambda Layer follow these steps:

 Make sure you installed the latest [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md)
-  - The [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md) contains the latest OpenTelemetry Lambda Layer in the Cloudformation template
+  - The [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md) documentation contains the link to the latest OpenTelemetry Lambda Layer in the Cloudformation template

-After you installed the latest StackPack there should be a new version for the `stackstate-otel-nodejs` lambda layer
+After you deployed the latest StackPack CloudFormation template, there should be a new version for the `stackstate-otel-nodejs` lambda layer

 This can be confirmed by heading over to your [AWS Lambda Layers](https://console.aws.amazon.com/lambda/home#/layers) page